-The Company is in the process of completing a modification to its collaborative agreement with Genentech that will allow the Company to terminate early its obligation to supply to Genentech bulk Rituxan manufactured at the Company's facility.
-Rather than supplying bulk Rituxan to Genentech through November 1999, the Company now anticipates transferring all manufacturing responsibilities for bulk Rituxan to Genentech at the end of the third quarter of 1999.
 The cost of bulk Rituxan sold to Genentech is recorded as manufacturing costs in the Company's condensed consolidated statements of operations.
-Under the Company's collaborative agreement with Genentech, the sales price of bulk Rituxan sold to Genentech is capped at a price that is currently less than the Company's cost to manufacture bulk Rituxan.
-The Company anticipates using its available capacity for production The Company has incurred increasing annual operating expenses and, with the commercialization of Rituxan, the Company expects such trends to continue.
-The Company has until 1998 incurred annual operating losses since its inception in 1985 and the sustained profitability of the Company will be dependent upon the continued commercial success of Rituxan, product development, revenues from the achievement of product development objectives and licensing transactions.
-As of March 31, 1999, the Company had an accumulated deficit of \$73.1 million.
+Under the Company's agreement with Genentech, the sales price of bulk Rituxan manufactured by the Company and sold to Genentech is capped at a price that is less than the Company's cost to manufacture bulk Rituxan.
+In September 1999 the Company transferred all manufacturing activities for bulk Rituxan to Genentech.
+The Company anticipates using its available manufacturing capacity for production of specification setting lots and commercial inventory of ZEVALIN(TM) (formally known as IDEC-Y2B8), production of clinical material, and some third-party contract manufacturing.
+The Company has incurred increasing annual operating expenses and, with the commercialization of Rituxan, the Company expects such trends to continue.
+The Company had until 1998 incurred annual operating losses since its inception in 1985 and the sustained profitability of the Company will be dependent upon the continued commercial success of Rituxan, product development, revenues from the achievement of product development objectives and licensing transactions.
+As of September 30, 1999, the Company had an accumulated deficit of \$42.4 million.